sandydunlop/website/docs/markista/Markista-Javadoc/markista/util/MarkdownParser.md

 private void handleOpenBracket()

 Handles the open bracket 'Handles the open bracket '[' encountered in the markdown.
-Saves any preceding text segment before marking the position of the open bracket.
+Saves any preceding text token before marking the position of the open bracket.

 ---